mehmet-akif/React-text-input-Testing/README.md

 ## Description
 This React application is designed to demonstrate input functionality.
 Users can input text into an input element, and the typed text will be instantly displayed above as 'You typed: [input]'.
 This project primarily serves as a testing environment using Jest to validate input functionality.

-## Link

-For an interactive experience, check out the live website:

 ## Key Features
 -Real-time display of user input above the input element.
 -Immediate visualization of the entered text.